ViralTexts/gtr-clusters/clusters/18600104-sn82014511-WomansVeneration.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 it that women are burdened
 with this load of &quot;fealty, faith, and rev­
 erence more than they know what to do
 with;&quot; not always for him is it that
 &quot;they staud like a hedge of sweet peas,
 throwing oat fluttering tendrils every­
 where for somethiug high and strong to
-climh b
+climh by
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_konscak_ver01:data:sn85038180:00296026724:1867051601:0082/pct:56.716981,50.183101,12.433962,4.557168/!600,600/0/default.jpg"/>
 </td>